Shenton/derpy/README.md

 This repository is mainly here to easily deploy Derpy on my server, but if someone can find any kind of use from it, go.

+## What it can do
+* Fetch the last PUBG match for a list of players
+* Play youtube audio
+* Fetch rss feeds (and send a message when a new entry is found)
+* Fetch reddit 'hot', 'new', 'rising', 'controversial', 'top', 'gilded' listings (and send a message when a new entry is found)
+* Respond to a member trigger message
+* And some stupid/fun/whatever you name it stuff

 ## Deploy Derpy
 Before anything you will need:
 * Node.js (Derpy was developed with version 10.15.3)